Cornish Hill Walk

 Distance: ?

-The Stinchar Bridge, and large Car Park, just in to the left here, are situated 7 miles south of the scenic village of Straiton, next to the B741 road, as seen below.
+The Stinchar Bridge, and large Car Park, just in to the left here, are 7 miles south of the scenic village of Straiton, next to the B741 road, as seen below.

 That is the start of the Cornish Hill trail leading into the forest at the T sign.